filefoxper/airma/docs/react-state/guides.md

 There are 4 important APIs to work the scope states.

-1. `factory`, it wraps a model, and generate a new model as a key to store.
+1. `createStoreKey`, it wraps a model, and generate a new model as a key to store.
-2. `ModelProvider`, it is a Context.Provider, which provides a scope store for child usages.
+2. `StoreProvider`, it is a Context.Provider, which provides a scope store for child usages.
 3. `useModel`, if we have provide a factory model for `useModel`, it uses this factory as a key to link a matched store state.
 4. `useSelector`, it is a child usage like `useModel`, but can select data or methods from instance, and only when the selected result change can make it rerender.
 This API is often used to reduce the render frequency of component.